 A diversified portfolio is essential for minimising risks and maximising gains.
 While a Smallcase is, by definition, a diversified basket of stocks, you should ensure that the portfolio invests in stocks across market capitalisations and also across sectors.
 This would help you benefit from sector-specific growth and reduce the dependency on a particular sector for returns.

 • The portfolio should reflect changing market sentiments.

 Choose a portfolio that changes its exposure to stocks with a change in market sentiments.
 Smallcase portfolios usually switch between stocks and corresponding ETFs as the markets become volatile.
 You should, thus, study the portfolio’s objective to see if it offers the flexibility of switching between the underlying assets to minimise possible losses that might arise due to uncertain market conditions.

 With a diversified offering of portfolios, choosing a mid-term Smallcase is not tricky.
 You just need to keep the tips mentioned above in mind when analysing different portfolios and then choose one that offers the combination of all.
-Teji Mandi is a listed advisor on Smallcase, which offers different portfolios for investment.
-You can choose a portfolio for your medium-term investment, which meets all the parameters mentioned above.
-So, assess Teji Mandi’s portfolios and choose a suitable mid-term Smallcase to get professional investment advisory and attractive returns.
+Teji Mandi is a listed professional on Smallcase, which offers Different Portfolios for investment.
+You can choose a Portfolio for your medium-term investment, which meets all the parameters mentioned above.
+So, assess Teji Mandi’s portfolios and choose a suitable mid-term Smallcase to get professional investment guidance and attractive returns.